shadowfax42/shadowfax42/README.md

 ### What am I up to this year?

 - 🌱 I'm taking my last course in the MS in Analytics (Analytical/Statistics track) program at Georgia Tech
-- 📖 I'm currently reading Leviathan Falls (Book 9 of the Expanse)
+- 📖 Just finished Leviathan Falls (Book 9 of the Expanse).
+What a journey it was! hands-down one of the best Sci-fi book series I've ever read.
+I will be reading Red Rising next.
 - 🔭 I’m planning to start end-to-end ML project as soon as my semester ends in April.
 Stay tuned!!

 ## 📌 Pinned Repositories